 “Congregation B’nai Israel really feels like home.
 Our community is warm, creative, alive, thoughtful and engaged.
 You can be yourself here, while at the same time you can discover new aspects of yourself and your Jewish identity.
 Our people are what make B’nai Israel such a strong, special community.
 I love being a rabbi at B’nai Israel and a member of this community.
 My family loves the Shabbat morning Tot Shabbat, the community worship experiences and the many opportunities for thoughtful learning.
 Everyone has a voice in this community, and together we engage to create a space where all feel welcome and excited about Jewish life in Greater Bridgeport.”

 Rabbi Schultz is working hard to sustain and expand that community, working with the Temple’s youth groups, promoting community activism and fostering a program for area Jews in their 20s and 30s.
-He has instituted a new, more casual Shabbat morning service – the Rabbi’s Table and created a video series in which congregants reflect on the personal meanings of prayers.
+He has a passion for engaging community members through learning, song, prayer, conversation, and social justice.

 “We want the experience for our members here to be meaningful and thoughtful, whether it’s attending a class, participating in a community conversation, praying at services or volunteering with our social action committee.
 We want that experience to matter to the individual and have a positive impact on the world around us.”